ahmedcodein/salesware/README.md

 ---
 #### 3.3.3 Prospect Management

 The prospect management provides the user the ability to read/create/edit/delete prospect.
 The prospect list page is the main page.
-It lists all the saved prospect.
+It lists all saved prospects.
-Screenshot of the prospect list with pagination examples are provided below.
+Screenshots of the prospect list with pagination examples are also provided below.

 ![Prospect List](docs/features/propsect/prospect_list.png)

+...

 ![Prospect Pagination One](docs/features/propsect/prospect_pagination_one.png)

+...

 ![Prospect Pagination Two](docs/features/propsect/prospect_pagination_two.png)

+...

 The prospect detail modal shows the prospect detail and provides the capability to edit or delete the prospect.
 A screenshot of the modal is below: